Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

 While geometric methods have played a central role in this area, analytic techniques—such as the P-function method introduced by Weinberger—have also been essential in advancing the field, especially in situations where geometric methods encounter limitations.
-This approach has been extended to space forms \cite{CV}, more general ambient spaces \cite{And,Far,Ron}, and a wider class of differential equations \cite{FarKa, Gao, Gar}.
+This approach has been extended to general ambient spaces (cf. \cite{And,CV} and references therein), and a wider class of differential equations (cf. \cite{FarVal, Gao} and references therein).
 Another powerful analytical tool is the Implicit Function Theorem, first employed by Sicbaldi \cite{Sic} to construct bifurcating families of extremal domains.
-This method has since been widely applied to generate examples of \(f\)-extremal domains in various manifolds \cite{DaiSicbaldi, FM, FMW, Kam,Ruiz}.
+This method has since been widely applied to generate examples of \(f\)-extremal domains in various manifolds (cf \cite{FM,FMW2, Kam,Ruiz} and references therein).
+Further developments involve comparison techniques via pseudo-radial functions, leading to classification results in various contexts. (cf. \cite{ABBM,ABM,Chr} and references therein).

-Consequently, the existence and classification of \(f\)-extremal domains remain active areas of research, with both geometric and analytic techniques being deployed to reveal new properties (cf. \cite{DPW, Kav, Pace, Pace2, Sch}).
+Consequently, the existence and classification of \(f\)-extremal domains remain active areas of research, with both geometric and analytic techniques being deployed to reveal new properties.
 These developments demonstrate how the interplay between geometry and analysis continues to uncover the intricate relationship between domain shape and the behavior of solutions to overdetermined elliptic problems.